schr0841/cnn_project/README.md

 <img width="840" alt="Screenshot 2024-09-08 173153" src="https://github.com/user-attachments/assets/6277ae2c-a9e6-455f-bef1-b31a5d1fff3e">

-An initial step to building the ensemble model is averaging the predictions made from the training_set and averaging the predictions made from the validation_set.
+The next step in building the ensemble model is averaging the predictions made from the training_set and averaging the predictions made from the validation_set.
 These averages become the input for the training and validation of the ensemble model.
 Because these inputs have shape (4,), we need to set the input shape of the ensemble_input to (4,).

 The model itself is relatively simple [ensemble_model = Model(inputs=ensemble_input, outputs= final_output] since we have already averaged the fist and second model outputs.
 Essentially, this model has only two layers: the input layer and the output layer.
 We compile and train the ensemble model in the same manner as its two submodels.
 Here, our x value becomes the averaged training_set predictions from the first and second model, while our y values become the true labels corresponding to the averaged training predictions.
 Finally, the validation_data for the ensemble model is the averaged predictions from the two submodels on the validation dataset and the true labels for the validation dataset itself.